chenyichen0420/CBCOJ_Source/API_docs.md

 GET /genregtoken
   usrname (string) - Username
   paswd (string) - Password
+  uid (num) - Luogu user id
 Returns:
   ["Y",token] - Success, returns register token.
   ["N",error] - Failure, returns error message.
 Warning:
+  A message will be sent to the uid you insert in /genregtoken automatically, including the Register code.
   All token will be disabled every 5 min.
   Eg. If you get an register token at 12:54:59, then it will be disabled in 1 second.
 ```